da99/megauni.ruby/README.md

 Elimination of all ads:
 -----------------------

+  Advertising is where middlemen make money by helping producers of mediocre products sell on digital billboards on mediocre content.
+  They pose no threat when you use: architecture, abstractions, automation, ind. design.
+  The end result is saturation using high quality content, and making it hard to find mediocre content.

   * Search & Store/Mall
     * ad revenue
   * Factory automation + crazy simple maintenance + plant-based materials